-- 5. Add the volume of Sanosil as recommended by the chart below to the water in the tank and mix well - 6.
-Draw water to all taps (hot and cold) and outlets and test until 150 ppm Sanosil is detected at the outlets. - 7.
-If carrying out a tank clean, after one hour drain the tank (not the system), clean the tank and refill with water and Sanosil to a level of 150 ppm. - 8.
+- 5. Add the volume of Sanosil as recommended by the chart below to the water in the tank and mix well. - 6.
+Draw water to all taps (hot and cold) and outlets and ensure outlets are flushed through until clean water is seen to ensure any dislodged biofilm has been flushed out.
+Test until 150 ppm Sanosil is detected at the outlets.

+- 7. If carrying out a tank clean, after one hour drain the tank (not the system), clean the tank and refill with water and Sanosil to a level of 150 ppm for 1 hour contact time; or 70ppm of Sanosil for 2 hour contact time; if not flushing - 8.
 Flush the system as necessary. - 9.
 Record your actions in the site Logbook and issue certificates to confirm the process.